 Can I Tell If An Algal Bloom Is Toxic By Looking At It?

-No, this is why the Florida Department of Environmental Protection (DEP) coordinates with the water management districts and the Florida Fish and Wildlife Conservation Commission to routinely sample reported algal blooms.
+No, this is why DEP coordinates with the water management districts and the Florida Fish and Wildlife Conservation Commission to routinely sample reported algal blooms.
 Collected samples are examined to identify the type of algae present in the bloom and are tested also for toxicity.

-What are the health risks associated with algal blooms?
+What are the health risks associated with algae blooms?

 The Florida Department of Health (DOH) takes the lead in determining if an algal bloom presents a risk to human health.
 When appropriate, DOH issues health alerts and may also post signs when blooms could affect people using beaches or other areas where there is a potential for exposure.
 Toxins from harmful algal blooms (HABs) are known to cause short-term health problems; more research is needed, however, to better understand longer-term health impacts that might be attributed to algal toxin exposure.

 Direct contact with blue-green algal and their toxins can also cause short-term health related problems including, for example, respiratory distress.

 Decaying algae blooms including those dominated by blue-green algae can produce strong odors that may be unpleasant.